Culture Shock in Oman

 Thankfully, the winter from October to March is pleasant, ushering in temperatures that range from 65°F to 80°F (18°C to 25°C).

-Rainfall is not common, but is typical during the month of January.
+Rainfall is not common, but is typical during January.

 Driving and orientation in Oman